openstack/neutron/doc/source/index.rst

 API Extensions
 --------------

-Go to http://api.openstack.org for information about OpenStack Network API extensions.
+Go to https://developer.openstack.org/api-ref/network/ for information about the OpenStack Network API and its extensions.